waytioto-coder/worldCuisine/README.md

-# Getting Started with Create React App
+# World Cuisine React

+A beautiful, database-driven world cuisine website with admin panel.

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).